How to Fold And Store An Air Mattress

 This is arguably the easiest part of the process, despite it containing multiple steps.

 • Deflate.
 Usually, air mattresses will have a clearly labeled valve.
 Allow your air mattress to sink all the way to the ground you’re working with.
-For extra flatness, rest a large object on top of it for a few minutes.
+Rest a large object on top of it for a few minutes for extra flatness.

 • Smooth.
 Chances are that your mattress may be wrinkly upon deflating.
-You can smooth these wrinkles with your hands in order to make it as compact as possible.
+You can smooth these wrinkles with your hands to make them as compact as possible.

 Folding Your Air Mattress